vapor-ware/synse-docs/docs/sdk/architecture.md

 from the appropriate SDK component and return it.
 This includes things like the plugin metadata, configured devices, plugin version, etc.

-The read and write behavior is more complicated and describe in more detail in the next section.
+The read and write behavior is more complicated and is described in more detail in the next section.

 The gRPC layer between Synse Server and a plugin can use either TCP or Unix socket